 The United States Constitution has protections for citizens to prevent the government from overstepping its powers.
 The Fifth Amendment states, “No person … shall be compelled in any criminal case to be a witness against himself.”
 This phrase protects people only in a criminal trial setting and only to the extent that they cannot be compelled to testify against their own interests.

-This protection is a narrowly tailored shield.
+Taking the fifth is a narrowly tailored shield.
 It only protects someone in very specific contexts.
 Only as a witness, in a criminal trial setting, or while being interrogated by a member of the government, can this protection be invoked.
 It is very similar to the protections given through Miranda rights.
-This ability to remain silent when being questioned, and your right to invoke the Fifth Amendment privilege of speaking to an attorney, are all protections granted by the Constitution.
+This ability to remain silent when being questioned, and your right to invoke the Fifth Amendment privilege of speaking to an attorney, are all protections granted by the U.S. Constitution.

 Technically speaking, if one invokes their right to counsel, they are not “pleading the Fifth.”
 While one is using the Fifth Amendment protections afforded them under the law, the only place that someone can “plead the Fifth” is on the stand in a criminal trial setting.

-Those accused of a crime are rarely put on the stand to testify in their own trial, yet this is where pleading the Fifth is relevant.
+Criminal defendants accused of a crime are rarely put on the stand to testify in their own trial, yet this is where fifth amendment rights are relevant.
 However, in the example of a conspiracy trial, a witness may be called upon to testify against alleged co-conspirators.
 If by answering questions under oath that witness implicates themselves in a crime, which prosecutors could later use as evidence in charging them with a crime, they may “plead the Fifth.”

 If you find yourself in any of these situations, you need an experienced criminal defense attorney.
 Stop talking to the police and unambiguously invoke your right to speak to a lawyer.
-If you are served a subpoena to be a witness in a criminal proceeding, it is in your best interest to consult with an attorney to understand your rights.
+If you are served a subpoena to be a witness in a criminal proceeding, it is in your best interest to consult with an attorney or contact a law firm understand your rights and to answer questions.
 For more information on this area of law, see our civil rights overview.